Mamena2020/upline-privacypolicy/privacy-policy.md

 The Upline application does not require specific permissions to access or collect your personal data.
 All data generated or saved by this application is managed locally on your device.

+#### Advertising

+The Upline application may display advertisements to users.
+The following information explains how advertising is managed within the application:

+ - Ad Sources: In-app advertisements are provided by third-party ad providers who may use tracking technologies to display relevant ads.

+ - User Data and Ads: Some ads may be based on user data, such as user behavior or preferences, to display more relevant ads.

+ - User Options: Users may have the option to customize their ad preferences or opt out of behavior-based advertising.

 #### Contact Us

 If you have any questions or concerns about our privacy policy or the use of the Upline application, please feel free to contact us at mamenaware751@gmail.com.